vogelb/jee-devpack-win/README.md

 	$ setup.bat install

+This will install the packages defined in the default template.

+	$ setup.bat -t java_8 install

+Will install the Java 8 template.

 ### 4. Adapt the dev pack configuration to your needs

 - Working drive is w:\                              -- conf/devpack.bat -> WORK_DRIVE